Islandora-Devops/isle-dc/README.md

 ## Introduction

-[Docker Compose] project for creating and managing an Islandora 8 instance using [Docker] containers from [Docker Hub](https://hub.docker.com/u/islandora) that were created by [isle-buildkit](https://github.com/Islandora-Devops/isle-buildkit).
+[Docker Compose] project for creating and managing an Islandora site using [Docker] containers from [Docker Hub] that were created by [isle-buildkit].

 In a nutshell, `isle-dc` generates a docker-compose.yml file for you based on configuration that you supply in a `.env` file.
 And there are three use cases we're trying to accomplish:

 - **demo** *(Example site for kicking the tires and looking at Islandora)*
-- **local** *(Local development using composer/drush in the codebase folder)*
+- **local** *(Starting point for local development, based on the [islandora-starter-site] project)*
-- **custom** *(A custom Dockerfile to deploy created from local)*
+- **custom** *(A custom image to deploy created from local)*

-Additionally, there's a couple other targets derived from `local` which make use of [the `islandora/islandora-starter-site` project](https://github.com/Islandora/islandora-starter-site):
+On top of that, there's a lot of useful commands for managing an Islandora instance, such as database import/export and re-indexing.

-- **starter**: Uses `composer create-project` to initialize the site, for general use; and,
+> N.B.
+This is the **not** the only way to manage your Islandora installation,
-- **starter_dev**: Creates a clone of the starter site project, intended for development of the "starter site" proper; however, given a number of different items are configured during provisioning, `starter_dev` may be of limited utility as config exports will be dirtied during provisioning (ideally, these bits that vary could be reworked to use [Drupal's "state API"](https://www.drupal.org/docs/8/api/state-api/overview) instead, or perhaps avoiding reworking of the modules by using [Drupal's configuration override system](https://www.drupal.org/docs/drupal-apis/configuration-api/configuration-override-system)).
+> please also see [isle-site-template] and [islandora-playbook], and consult

-On top of that, there's a lot of useful commands for managing an Islandora instance, such as database import/export and reindexing.
+> with the wider community on the [Islandora Slack].

 ## Requirements

-- Desktop / laptop / VM (*Docker must have sufficient resources to run GNU Make*)
+- Desktop / laptop / VM (*Docker must have sufficient resources to run*)
-- Docker-CE 19.x+
+- Docker-CE 23.x+
-- Docker-compose version 1.25.x+
+- Docker-compose version 2.17.x+
 - Git 2.0+
 - GNU Make 4.0+
 - At least 8GB of RAM (ideally 16GB)

-before running any of the make commands below.
+Before running any of the make commands below.

-See release notes at https://docs.docker.com/compose/cli-command/.
+See release notes at <https://docs.docker.com/compose/cli-command/>.

 ## Getting Started